SHEscher/scilaunch/README.md

 ---

-The project structure can be occupied with other programming languages (`R`, `matlab`, etc.) as well.
+The project structure can be populated with other programming languages (`R`, `matlab`, etc.) as well.

 `scilaunch` is a wrapper around the great [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) package and is mainly build around this template: [research-project](https://github.com/SHEscher/research-project).